Fragmentation of Public Sphere

 - Geographic communities with local media

-Digital media has disrupted this model by enabling:
+Digital media has further altered this landscape by enabling:

 - Personalized content feeds